AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/cloudloc/account.md

       "uuid": "bee11111-1e11-111b-111f-dd11c6b1111e"
     },
 ```

 ### Example details

-In this example, the account `{UUID}` would be provided in the path as `bee11111-1e11-111b-111f-dd11c6b1111e`.
-The information retrieved for this account includes similar details as those supplied for the same type of account in the GET accounts endpoint described above.
+In this example, the account `{UUID}` is provided in the path as `bee11111-1e11-111b-111f-dd11c6b1111e`.
+The response shows the details for an `ftp` type account.
+This is similar to the response for the same type of account in the GET accounts endpoint described above.

 ### Request and Response Parameters